mike-boya/til/forensics/converting-evtx-to-csv.markdown

 # Converting EVTX to CSV

-I perform the majority of my forensics analysis from linux command line so when I am provided with Windows logs in the EVT/EVTX format I convert them to CSV.
+I perform the majority of my forensic analysis from the linux command line, so when I am provided with Windows logs in the EVT/EVTX format I convert them to CSV.

-This can be done with the log2timeline tool.
+This can be done with the log2timeline tool:

       $ log2timeline -h